fneum/data-science-for-esm/_sources/intro.md

 Python coupled with a package manager provides a way to make isolated, reproducible _environments_ where you have fine-tuned control over all packages and configuration.

+First, ensure that your conda installation is up to date:

+    conda update -n base -c conda-forge conda

 To create a conda environment, you execute the following command: